Indicators of High-Quality Inclusion

 Teaching and learning are complex.

 Children, families, and providers are autonomous and unique.
-Cultural and social experiences drive how children learn and develop.
-Providers must pay close attention to the biases they bring to the teaching and learning experience.
+Social experiences drive how children learn and develop.
+Providers must pay close attention to the assumptions they bring to the teaching and learning experience.
 Authentic and affirming experiences and environments set the stage for children's learning.
 Teaching occurs within this dynamic.
 Learning depends on how these experiences are shared.

 Teaching expertise is learned, developed over time and not linear.